-- Position the patient in the lateral position, or other appropriate position, ensuring the patient's face can be viewed, their airway can be maintained, and vital signs can be monitored. - Record the patient's SAT Score and vital signs at five-minute intervals post administration of sedation medication. - 3.
+- Position the patient in the lateral position, or other appropriate position, ensuring the patient's face can be viewed, their airway can be maintained, and vital signs can be monitored. - 2.
+Record the patient's SAT Score and vital signs at five-minute intervals post administration of sedation medication. - 3.
 If SAT Score less than zero (o), apply nasal prong EtCO2 if tolerated. - 4.
-Remove patient restraints (physical or mechanical) as soon as it is safe to do so. - 5.
-Notify the receiving hospital at the earliest opportunity.
+Remove patient restraints (physical or mechanical) as soon as it is safe to do so.